peytoncordero/DRI25/command-line.md

 The second option is to use the Search button (the magnifying glass) a, write “terminal”, “command”, “prompt” or “shell”.
 Launch the terminal.

-PENDIENTE IMAGEN

 # Resources to continue learning

 - Are you wondering how (else) the command line can be deployed for your scholarship?
 [Dennis Tenen and Grant Wythoff's "Sustainable Authorship in Plain Text using Pandoc and Markdown"](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) have some answers for you.
-- [Stephen Ramsay](https://www.unl.edu/english/stephen-ramsay) is a scholar that has thought at length about the way the command line is (or can be!) embedded in a researcher's praxis.
+- [Stephen Ramsay](https://www.unl.edu/english/stephen-ramsay) is a scholar who has thought at length about the way the command line is (or can be!) embedded in a researcher's praxis.
 If you're interested in reading his work, here are two of his finest essays: ["Life on the Command Line"](https://files.zotero.net/eyJleHBpcmVzIjoxNTkyNjY1MDk3LCJoYXNoIjoiODFkNDJmZmU1ZjU3YzRmMDE2YTQ1ZmQwY2YzOTUwYmIiLCJjb250ZW50VHlwZSI6InRleHRcL2h0bWwiLCJjaGFyc2V0IjoidXRmLTgiLCJ6aXAiOjF9/07826342b83ea870f846cfa48f1b0eb8d3d51b78ceb1b05b1e014467d7241904/life-on-the-command-line.html) and ["Programming with Humanists: Reflections on Raising an Army of Hacker-Scholars in the Digital Humanities"](https://www.openbookpublishers.com/htmlreader/DHP/chap09.html)

 **Other Tutorials**
-- [*Data Science at the Command Line*](https://www.datascienceatthecommandline.com/) is an open access e-book by Jeroen Janssens, a hands-on guide that can help you become a more efficient and productive data scientist through the use of the command line.
+- [*Data Science at the Command Line*](https://www.datascienceatthecommandline.com/) is an open-access e-book by Jeroen Janssens, a hands-on guide that can help you become a more efficient and productive data scientist through the use of the command line.
-- [BashGuide](http://mywiki.wooledge.org/BashGuide) offers some good practice techniques for taking your BASH skills to a higher level by teaching you write some simple scripts.
+- [BashGuide](http://mywiki.wooledge.org/BashGuide) offers some good practice techniques for taking your BASH skills to a higher level by teaching you to write some simple scripts.

 **Projects or Challenges to Try**
 - [More command line challenges](https://github.com/DHRI-Curriculum/command-line/blob/main/sections/15-challenges.md) devised by the GCDI team are available here.
-- When working with digital tools, it's usually a good idea to familiarize with their documentation.
+- When working with digital tools, it's usually a good idea to familiarize yourself with their documentation.
 Here's the [Bash Reference Manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html), where you can find Bash features for beginners and advanced users.
-- [Pandoc](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) is an online software that allows users to convert file types through the command-line (from markdown to PDF, for example).
+- [Pandoc](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) is an online software that allows users to convert file types through the command line (from markdown to PDF, for example).
 - [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html) is a command-line exercise to download videos from YouTube.com.
-It requires the Python interpreter.
+It requires a Python interpreter.
 - Feeling super brave?
 You might want to give [MALLET (MAchine Learning for LanguagE Toolkit)](http://mallet.cs.umass.edu/) a shot!
-MALLET is a "a Java-based package for statistical natural language processing, document classification, clustering, topic modeling, information extraction, and other machine learning applications to text."
+MALLET is "a Java-based package for statistical natural language processing, document classification, clustering, topic modeling, information extraction, and other machine learning applications to text."
 It includes tools for document classification, sequence tagging, topic modeling, and numerical optimization.